 You dream of taking your active dog on a long-distance bike tour

-If you’ve always dreamed of traveling the country (or even another country) by bike but have questioned the feasibility of bringing your furry friend along for such an epic adventure – a bike trailer is a solution.
+If you’ve always dreamed of traveling the country (or even another country) by bike but have questioned the feasibility of bringing your furry friend along for such an epic adventure – a bike trailer is the solution.

 Most owners have found that the average fit and active dog can handle running next to a bike for about 3 km a day, maybe more if you split the sessions up, your dog is very active, and he isn’t running mostly on pavement.

-Regardless, the average fit and active human can bike between 40 -60km per day in an average day of riding – meaning that bringing your large dog on long-term trips can feel impossible because he would become tired long before your ready to pitch your tent for the night.
+Regardless, the average fit and active human can bike between 40 -60km per day in an average day of riding – meaning that bringing your large dog on long term trips can feel impossible because he would become tired long before your ready to pitch your tent for the night.

-By spending a bit of time and effort acclimatizing your dog to the bike trailer along with a good quality bike leash (such as this one), your canine friend can accompany you on your next fun or long-term cycling adventure.
+By spending a bit of time and effort acclimatizing your dog to the bike trailer along with a good quality bike leash (such as this one), your canine friend can accompany you on your next long-term cycling adventure.